lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/alpha.rst

    Line Style Alpha's Distance From Object modifier

-The :guilabel:`Distance from Object` modifier alters the base alpha with a new one from either a linear progression or a custom curve, using the distance to a given object as parameter.
+The *Distance from Object* modifier alters the base alpha with a new one from either a linear progression or a custom curve, using the distance to a given object as parameter.

 Target
    The object to measure distance from.

 Mapping
-   Either a linear progression (from **0.0** to **1.0**, which may be inverted with the :guilabel:`Invert` option), or a custom mapping curve.
+   Either a linear progression (from **0.0** to **1.0**, which may be inverted with the *Invert* option), or a custom mapping curve.

 Range Min and Range Max
    The limits of the mapping from "distance to object" to "alpha in mapping".
-   If the current point of the stroke is at :guilabel:`Range Min` or less from the target, it will take the start alpha of the mapping, and conversely, if it is at :guilabel:`Range Max` or more from the target, it will take the end alpha of the mapping.
+   If the current point of the stroke is at *Range Min* or less from the target, it will take the start alpha of the mapping, and conversely, if it is at *Range Max* or more from the target, it will take the end alpha of the mapping.
    These values are in the current scene's units, not in pixels!

 Fill Range by Selection